latest nhpb_banner 1__compressed2

 Rent or housing help from LA County’s Homelessness Prevention and Rapid Re-Housing Program (HPRP).
 This program is funded by the federal government but it is administered by non-profits, churches and charities in the LA county.
 It provides rent help, utility or water bill assistance, money for paying security deposits, free legal aid, and other eviction prevention resources.
 Individuals and families of all ages, races, and religions may be eligible for the Homelessness Prevention and Rapid Re-Housing Program (HPRP).

-If you qualify for any form of financial help, the HPRP could help you pay for back rent, offer ongoing rental assistance, or some money for security deposits.
+• The goal is to both stop evictions and rehouse people.
 There may also be grants to you pay your past due gas and electric bills and fees to turn on your utilities back on.
+Grants can also pay for a motel room or storage fees.
 You can call 833 223-7368, (800) 593-8222 or 800-399-4529 or (800) 973-3370, or more Los Angeles County homeless prevention and rehousing.

 SHIELDS for Families has many social services, including around rehousing and second chance apartments in LA County.
 Rapid Rehousing provides grant money for first months rent or a security deposit as well as moving help.
 There are also Family Solution Center (FSC), Place of Family for women facing DV, and other financial help (including for rental payments) to rehouse people.
-11601 South Western Avenue, Los Angeles, CA 90047.
+Location is 11601 South Western Avenue, Los Angeles, CA 90047.
 Call 323-242-5000

 Jewish Association - Regardless of your religion, interest free loans can be issued to pay for rent, bills such as utilities, deposits or other expenses in a crisis.
 The organization is a non-profit that works to help less fortunate families in Los Angeles, including seniors, single parents or the disabled.
-The funds can assist those that don’t qualify for rental or housing help from other sources.
+The funds can assist those that don’t qualify for rental relief or housing help from other sources.
 Call (323) 761-8830.

 Los Angeles Homeless Services Authority (LAHSA) - This agency can provide referrals in various parts of Los Angeles City and County.
 It supports those who are currently homeless.
 Callers can learn about rent assistance offered from partners in the county, such as churches or human service agencies.
-Address is 811 Wilshire Blvd #600, Los Angeles, CA 90017, or call 213-683-3333.
+Address is 707 Wilshire Blvd #600, Los Angeles, CA 90017, or call 213-683-3333.

 L.A.
 Family Housing, or LAFH, offers many solutions to the homeless or people struggling to pay their rent each month.
 They offer transitional housing from resources such as Sydney M. Irmas as well as operate dozens of short term sites around the county.
 Guests will be offered free sleeping blankets, guidance, and referrals to permanent, low income apartments.